WSDOT/PGSuper/Documentation/Common/UserGuide/Dialogs/Girder Details Define Strand Rows.md

 Temporary Strands | Select the temporary strand size and type from the drop down list.
 Temporary strands are never epoxy coated.
 Pjack | For each strand type, the maximum jacking force is shown.
 Check the box to enter a different jacking force.

+> NOTE: 0.62" and 0.7" Diameter strand capabilities should be considered as experimental features.
+See @ref tg_prestressing_steel in the @ref technical_guide for more details

 Strand Grid
 ------------
 Strands are defined in horizontal rows.
 Multiple rows can be defined at the same elevation in the girder section.
 You must ensure the clear distance between strands is acceptable.
 The information in the strand row grid is: